g-leech/argmin-gravitas/_posts/2020-1-25-psychology-debunked.markdown

 _Thanks to <a href="{{gelman}}">Andrew Gelman</a>, <a href="{{ritchie}}">Stuart Ritchie</a>, <a href="{{scheel}}">Anne Scheel</a>, <a href="{{lakensSite}}">Daniël Lakens</a>, <a href="{{ggg}}">Gwern Branwen</a>, and <a href="{{brown}}">Nick Brown</a> for pointers to effectively all of these_.

-_All honour to the hundreds of 'data thug' / 'methodological terrorist' psychologists I've cited, who in the last decade did the hard work of cleaning up their field._
+_All honour to the hundreds of 'data thug' / 'methodological terrorist' psychologists I've cited, who in the last decade began the hard work of cleaning up their field._

 <br>